Current Research Degree Students

 Graduate School Board Deadlines for RDR Submission

-The authorised form, along with supporting documentation such as the RESSA form and any necessary accompanying RDCVs, should be submitted to the Research Degrees Office which is based in Room AB44 at the main Admin Building, Schoolhill site.
+The authorised form, along with supporting documentation such as the RESSA form, IPR form and any necessary accompanying RDCVs, should be submitted to the Research Degrees Office which is based in Room G408, Central Services Building, Garthdee.

 Research Degree Student Development

-The guidance notes should be read by research degree students BEFORE making any requests for approval of expenditure for attendance at conference or purchase of equipment/ consumables.
+The following guidance note should be read by research degree students before making any requests for approval of expenditure for attendance at conference or purchase of equipment/consumables.

-After twelve months of full time study (or part time equivalent) those students who registered initially for MSc by Research or MRes with possibility of transfer to PhD should apply for transfer to PhD using Transfer of Registration to PhD (RDT) Form which is available below.
-Students and Supervisors should refer to the following word document which is extracted from the University's Academic Quality Handbook, Section 7, Research Degrees.
+After twelve months, and normally no later than 18 months of full-time study (or part time equivalent), those students who registered initially for MSc/MRes with possibility of transfer to PhD, or a Professional Doctorate programme, should apply for transfer using the Transfer of Registration to Doctorate (RDT) Form which is available below.
+In addition, the assessment team will utilise the Transfer Proposal (TP) Form to assess a transfer application.
+Both students and supervisors should refer to the following guidance note, extracted from the University's Academic Quality Handbook, Section 7, Research Degrees as well as download the following forms.

 Graduate School Board Deadlines